Ruger LCP MAX Review

 Pocket pistols might be trendy, but they’re not new.
 In fact, what we could consider modern, semi-automatic pocket pistols have been around for more than 100 years.
 The first decade of the 20th century produced several popular models in .25 auto, including the FN model 1905 and the Colt model 1908.
 The application and practical value of the pocket pistol is every bit as relevant today, and probably the most notable model of the past several decades is the Ruger LCP, chambered in .380 ACP.

 Everyone who’s ever heard of a pocket pistol would recognize one.
-The LCP’s ultra-thin, compact build and its highly regarded reliability, plus advancements in ammunition that bring the .380 into the realm of realistic self-defense cartridges all worked to make the pistol a fantastic success.
+They’re even smaller than the popular micro-compact 9mm’s like the Sig P365, and are often chambered in .380 Auto.
+The Ruger LCP’s ultra-thin, compact build and its highly regarded reliability—plus advancements in ammunition that bring the .380 into the realm of realistic self-defense cartridges—all worked to make the pistol a fantastic success.
 Ruger wasn’t satisfied to stop there though.
-They have kept improving the platform, introducing the LCP II, and this year, the LCP MAX.
+They have kept improving the platform, introducing the Ruger LCP II, and this year, the LCP MAX.

 Ruger LCP MAX Specs

 - Capacity: 10+1

 - Slide material: Alloy steel